martineausw/ziggurat/README.md

 ## About

-The goal of ziggurat is to be able to comprehensibly define arbitrarily complex type constraints for `anytype` parameters within function signatures to achieve a balance between flexibility and type safety, which sounds a bit naive now that I'm writing this.
+The goal of ziggurat is to be able to comprehensibly define arbitrarily complex type constraints for `anytype` parameters within function signatures.

-The essence of the library is within `contract.zig` and all other parts can be considered supplemental which are most likely to change. `contract.zig` stands to change if effective generalizations are discovered in service of reducing complexity or if deemed absolutely necessary for a better development experience.
+The essence of the library is within `contract.zig` and all other parts can be considered supplemental which are most likely to change. `contract.zig` stands to change if effective generalizations are discovered in service of reducing complexity or if deemed necessary for a better developer experience.

 Given with how the `Term` is defined, the library may also have applications writing tests.